Dintero/Dintero.Checkout.WooCommerce.V2/readme.txt

 The SDK follows the same terms as when creating a Dintero account, with its [terms of service](https://www.dintero.com/terms/terms-of-service) and [privacy policy](https://www.dintero.com/legal/privacy-policy).

 == Installation ==
-1. Upload plugin folder to to the "/wp-content/plugins/" directory.
+1. Upload plugin folder to the "/wp-content/plugins/" directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Go WooCommerce Settings –> Payment Gateways and configure your Dintero Checkout settings.
 4. Read more about the configuration process in the [plugin documentation](https://docs.krokedil.com/dintero-checkout-for-woocommerce/).